fiqriismail/reactstandard/README.md

-# Implemenation of "The Standard" on a ReactJS application
+# Implementation of "The Standard" on a ReactJS application

 [The Standard](https://github.com/hassanhabib/The-Standard) is a collection of decades of experience in the engineering by [Hassan Habeeb](https://github.com/hassanhabib).
 A good-hearted engineer who shared his knowledge with all the other engineers around the world.
 I authored it to help you find your way through the wide ocean of knowledge.